 That healed so much because he'd never said sorry in his life.
 That's when I felt a new level of compassion.

 I had already started Some Neat Place, but from that night on, SNP has been driven by my understanding that life is so short.
 If you're not in it, life passes by you.
 All of a sudden, you're old and angry and holding so much in.
 You realize you've forgotten to enjoy the one life given to you.
 10 people that I have known got cancer in the past couple of years, with four of them passing away.
 On top of life, how do we start healing, caring for each other, and creating a better world?

 Some Neat Place is not something I just want to go viral.
 It's something that I believe in.
 We need deeper connections because there are so many people hurting.
 With SNP, I want to create a place where everyone can feel safe and heard.
 It's for all colors, all races, all creeds.
 It's for my younger self, the fourth-grader who purposefully threw up on his clothes to escape the bullying.
 My role model (love you, mom) continues to show me kindness even though she's 38 chemo rounds in (S4 colon cancer), 9 compound fractures on her back, and as of January 2023, open heart/triple bypass on a last minute doctor's visit, yet she smiles as if nothing was wrong.

 That's why I want to tell different stories.

 Eight billion people, eight billion stories.

-Some Neat Place is predicated on the idea that performing a single act of kindness every day can change someone's life.
+Some Neat Place is predicated on the idea that performing a single act of kindness every day can change someone's life and impact this world.
 We're going to change the way kindness is created + make being nice cool all over again.
 Like my ex-gf changed my life by showing up to the hospital, overlooking my lies, and just hugging me.

 I wouldn't be here without that.